Drop Foot: Causes and How Ankle Braces Can Help

-Foot drop, or drop foot, is a condition that makes it hard for a person to lift the front of their foot, causing problems when walking.
-It’s not a disease in itself but a sign of an underlying issue, often related to neurological, muscular, or anatomical problems.
-This article will look at the signs and symptoms of foot drop.
+Drop Foot or Foot Drop is a condition that makes it hard for a person to lift the front of their foot, causing problems when walking.
+It’s not a disease in itself but a sign of an underlying issue - often related to neurological, muscular, or anatomical problems.
+This article will look at the signs and symptoms.
 It will also discuss its causes.
 Finally, it will explain how ankle braces can help many people with this condition.

-What Are the Signs and Symptoms of Foot Drop?
+What Are the Signs and Symptoms of Drop Foot?

-The most noticeable sign of foot drop is an increase in trips and falls.
+The most noticeable sign of Drop Foot is an increase in trips and falls.
 This happens because the foot does not lift properly during the swing phase of walking, causing the toes to drag along the ground.
 As a result, individuals may frequently stumble, especially on uneven surfaces.

 Drop Foot Illustrated